-- All scheduled activities on campus must be recorded in the University space scheduling system (currently 25Live) by those delegated the responsibility to perform those duties.
-This record will assist support service units in their efforts to communicate emergency messages as well as meeting locations to University guests, when necessary.
+- All scheduled activities on campus, including use of Assigned Space, must be recorded in the University space scheduling system (currently 25Live) by those delegated the responsibility to perform those duties.
+This record will assist Support Service units in their efforts to communicate emergency messages as well as meeting locations to University guests, when necessary.
 It will also provide information on the availability and use patterns of campus space.
 It is the responsibility of all departments or units to make information regarding the planned usage of their space accessible to other units.
 Failure to record scheduled activities in the space scheduling system may result in: additional costs and/or a scheduling fee, cancellation of the event, and/or loss of scheduling or event-hosting privileges.

-- To protect the University and its constituents, address risk management, and assure the proper coordination of Support Services (e.g., Parking, Food Service, Housing, Technical Services, Equipment rental), events that may meet any of the following criteria must be coordinated through the CRES Office:
+- To protect the University and its constituents, address risk management, and assure the proper coordination of Support Services, events that meet any of the following criteria must be coordinated through the CRES Office:

-- Events that may bring more than 40 people from off campus;
+- Events that are expected to bring more than 40 people from off campus;

 - Events open to the public;